pixelforge-studios-PMMP/.github/profile/README.md

 ## 🧱 Who We Are
-We are **PixelForge Studios**, a new Minecraft: Servr development team focused on building modular, async-friendly, and culturally immersive **Java And Bedrock plugins**.
+We are **PixelForge Studios**, a new Minecraft: Server development team focused on building modular, async-friendly, and culturally immersive **Java And Bedrock plugins**.
 Our goal?
 To craft plugins that feel cinematic, scalable, and full of soul—whether you're launching into Skyblock or syncing inventories across worlds.

 We’re a growing team of passionate devs from across the globe 🌍, united by our love for Minecraft and expressive code.